Changes in British English pronunciation during the twentieth century

 madly, ugly, Wembley

-burglar, butler, inkling, spindly, stickler etc may well soon be
+burglar, butler, inkling, spindly, stickler etc became

 II.
 Vowels